HONORS and OBITUARIES

 Bernard Mayes Archives from the University of Maryland

-Soupism summary from the wikipedia page: “According to Mayes, this implies that all things are interdependent and subject to constant, endless change.
-Mayes's philosophy of "soup" further asserts that that there can be neither a true beginning nor a true end of existence, and that belief in supernatural forces, gods, spirits and the soul is false, being the product of human imagination.
+“According to Mayes, this implies that all things are interdependent and subject to constant, endless change.
+Mayes's philosophy of "soup" further asserts that that there can be neither a true beginning nor a true end of existence, and that belief in supernatural forces, gods, spirits and the soul is false,

 Mayes also argues that the interdependence, interaction and endless exchange within existence necessitate a particular ethic.
-This ethic is derived from the further belief that love for others, egalitarian government, universal education and respect for the planet and all that live upon it are critical for the continued health, well being and survival of the human species.”
+This ethic is derived from the further belief that love for others, egalitarian government, universal education and respect for the planet and all that live upon it are critical for the continued health,

-VIDEO LINKS:
+VIDEO and AUDIO LINKS:

 Video of Bernard speaking about his book,

-The Revelations of a Queer Priest”:
+The Revelations of a Queer Priest”

 slideshow created for receptions held in his memory